Fairlop and Fullwell Cross, Redbridge

 Fairlop Plain was used as an aircraft base during the Second World War, but plans to create a civil airport here were abandoned in 1953.
 Ilford council then bought the site from the City of London, and profited from the extraction of over a million cubic yards of gravel.
 The resultant hole was subsequently filled with refuse and has been landscaped to create Fairlop Waters golf course and country park.
 There is a nature reserve, an activity centre, and water sports and angling on Fairlop Lake.
 Plans to create Greater London’s only horse racing course on green-belt land at Fairlop Waters were rejected in 2002.

-Shown in the photograph at the top of this article,* a ‘new Fairlop Oak’ was planted at the centre of Fullwell Cross roundabout as part of the Festival of Britain celebrations, around the time that most of the housing here was built – as was the pub on Fencepiece Road that is now Wetherspoon’s New Fairlop Oak.
+Shown in the small photo, a ‘new Fairlop Oak’ was planted at the centre of Fullwell Cross roundabout as part of the Festival of Britain celebrations, around the time that most of the housing here was built – as was the pub on Fencepiece Road that is now Wetherspoon’s New Fairlop Oak.

-Fullwell Cross library and swimming baths were opened in 1968.
+Fullwell Cross library (shown in the photo at the top) and swimming baths were opened in 1968.
 The project’s lead architect was Frederick Gibberd, who also designed Liverpool’s Metropolitan Cathedral, which faintly resembles a scaled-up version of the library.

-Around the library and pool, forthcoming enhancements to the public realm will include improved and enlarged access provision to the leisure centre and a new pocket park to the immediate south.
+Around the library and pool, forthcoming enhancements to the public realm will – if delivered – include improved and enlarged access provision to the leisure centre and a new pocket park to the immediate south.

 The Fairlop Fair Song is a traditional ballad that records the custom of riding through the fair while seated in boats: